PawelRosikiewicz/FeatureSelect_HousePrices/README.md

 # FeatureSelect_HousePrices
 Use case of Feature Select for House Price prediction in California.
 Feature select was used to find best possible combination of features of any type, for training regression models.
-Data were cleaned using DataFrame Explorer. several hundred regression models were builded and tested.
+Data were cleaned using DataFrame Explorer.
+Several hundred regression models were trained and tested.
 Custom made class tranformer was constructed for the data.